gwastro/pycbc/docs/tmpltbank.rst

 ===================

-This page gives details on how to use the various bank generation codes available in pyCBC and the pyCBC.tmpltbank module.
+This page gives details on how to use the various bank generation codes available in pyCBC, the pyCBC.tmpltbank module.
+In addition we describe the sBank code.
 These codes currently consist of

-* A program to generate a non-spinning template bank
+* :ref:`A program to generate a non-spinning template bank (pycbc_geom_nonspinbank) <tmpltbank_nonspinbank>`
-* A program to generate an aligned-spin template bank using a geometrical lattice algorithm
+* :ref:`A program to generate an aligned-spin template bank using a geometrical lattice algorithm (pycbc_geom_aligned_bank) <tmpltbank_alignedgeombank>`
-* A program to generate an aligned-spin template bank using a stochastic placement algorithm.
+* :ref:`Two programs to generate an aligned-spin template bank using a stochastic placement algorithm.
+This is done either using a metric to approximate distances, or by computing explicit matches from waveforms. (pycbc_aligned_stoch_bank, lalapps_cbc_sbank) <tmpltbank_alignedstochbank>`

 Each of these codes is described in turn and is accompanied by some examples of how to run the code, some relevant background and references and the options described from the codes' help messages.